A Correction

 It happened in 1976 while I worked for The Times in Thomasville, North Carolina.
 The managing editor had resigned to work for Herbert Hyde, a member of the legislature who was running for lieutenant governor.

 While campaigning across the state, Hyde and the ex-ME dropped into the newsroom to chat with the editor.
 That was the custom for candidates back then, when newspaper editorial pages had more influence.
 Most candidates usually got a short story and a small photo that ran inside the paper.
-Because Hyde had hired our friend, The Times went big.
+Because Hyde had hired our friend, the ex-ME, The Times went big.

 Previous